Skip to main content

 Teachers are mainly recruited through national open competitions.
 To access national competitions, it is required to hold the qualifications described above.
 Those who pass the open competition, must complete and pass a one-year induction phase to be confirmed in their position as teachers with tenure.
 Teachers in State schools are non-civil servant public employees and work under a private-law contract that can be either temporary or permanent.
 The national collective and integrative labour contracts regulate teachers’ conditions of service.

 Continuing professional development (CPD) is mandatory for all teachers in State schools.
 According to the national collective labour contract, CPD activities are both a right and a professional duty, as they contribute to the development of teachers’ professional life.
 CPD is conducted during the working hours and comprises, among other priorities, also the acquisition of digital competences and the critical and responsible use of digital devises.
+In addition to compulsory CPD, a professional development system, scheduled every three years, gives teachers the opportunity of acquiring competences useful for practicing innovative methods of teaching.
+Training is voluntary for teachers already working with a permanent contract and is mandatory for newly hired teachers.
+CPD activities are conducted outside the working hours and teachers may receive an economic compensation upon positive assessment of three consecutive training schedules (DM 113/2024).

 Higher education

-Entry to the profession and conditions of services of professors and researchers are regulated by central legislation (law 240/2010).
+Entry to the profession and conditions of services of professors and researchers are regulated by central legislation (legge 240/2010).
 University professors do not undergo either a specific initial training or continuing professional development activities.
 Access to the recruitment procedures for full and associate professors requires the possession of the national scientific qualification called 'habilitation' (abilitazione), which has been introduced in 2010.
 Researchers must have a PhD or other qualifications required for specific sectors.

 The recruitment of professors and researchers takes place at university level through the publication of vacancies.
 Fixed-term professors are recruited directly by universities for integrative teaching needs.
 Up to 2010, professors and researchers were recruited through open competitions assessing candidates’ qualifications and publications.

-Institutions of the Higher education for the fine arts, music and dance (Alta formazione artistica, musicale e coreutica - Afam) recruit their teaching staff through national lists.
+Institutions of the Higher education for the fine arts, music and dance (Alta formazione artistica, musicale e coreutica - AFAM) recruit their teaching staff through national lists.

-Contents revised: February 2024
+Contents revised: November 2024